 The Internal Revenue Code provides a special tax exception for the distribution of ERISA pension benefits prior to age 59¸ to a spouse or former spouse when incident to divorce via section 72(t), which provides that the 10% penalty on the entire sum withdrawn is waived.
 The taxes on the sum withdrawn are not waived and must be paid over and above the 20% withheld by the plan and forwarded to the IRS.
 Practitioners should check their local state taxation rules as a number of states do not tax retirement distributions.

-Joy M. Feinberg of Feinberg & Barry, P.C. has practiced family law in Chicago for more than 20 years.
+Joy M. Feinberg is a partner at Boyle Feinberg Sharma in Illinois and has practiced family law in Chicago for more than 30 years.
 She is past-president of the Illinois Chapter of the American Academy of Matrimonial Lawyers.
-She can be reached at (312) 444-1050.
-View her firm's Divorce Magazine profile.